deficollective/defiscan/src/content/protocols/ethena/usde.md

 # Summary

-Ethena is a synthetic dollar protocol built on Ethereum that provides a crypto-native solution for money not reliant on traditional banking system infrastructure.
-It introduces the 'Internet Bond', a globally accessible dollar-denominated rewards instrument.
-Ethena's synthetic dollar, USDe, is fully backed by staked crypto assets (Ethereum and Bitcoin) and its corresponding short futures positions.
-Ethena employs delta-hedging strategies to maintain stability and generate yields for users.
+Ethena is a synthetic dollar protocol built on Ethereum.
+Ethena's synthetic dollar, `USDe`, is fully backed by crypto assets (Bitcoin, Ethereum, Solana), yield from staked ETH through LSTs and earnings from funding rates from short futures positions on CEXs. `USDe` is minted and redeemed by whitelisted KYCed users.
+Any user can acquire `USDe` on the open market and stake it to get access on yield sourced from the strategies and passed onto the users of the `USDe` stablecoin. `ENA` the governance token is freely tradeable and can be used to signal the direction of the protocol through off-chain governance on Snapshot.

 # Ratings